ExternalTime/QuickCommands/readme.md

 1. `/quickcommands add [alias] [command]` - registers new alias,
 2. `/quickcommands remove [alias]` - removes an alias,
 3. `/quickcommands run [alias]` - executes command associated with an alias,
+4. `/quickcommands list` - lists available commands,
-4. `/quickcommands clear` - removes all aliases.
+5. `/quickcommands clear` - removes all aliases.

 All commands have suggestions implemented to make them easier to use.